REMOTE MONITORING (RPM)

 Through advanced technology blood glucose levels and/or blood pressure readings are seamlessly transmitted by the individual and remotely monitored by pharmacists and certified diabetes educators.

+Continuous monitoring of blood sugar levels (often referred to as CGM) is critical for the health and well-being of those living with Diabetes.
 Remote monitoring allows individuals to maintain their independence, reduces office visits, bridges gaps in care, and prevents complications.

 Remote Blood Glucose Monitoring

 Lower A1c with blood glucose tracking and coaching.

 Remote monitoring of blood glucose levels can be used to obtain information about a diabetic person’s sugar levels, symptoms, diet, and medication adherence on a daily basis.

 Long term, monitoring can lead to changes in a person’s lifestyle and behavior and may be able to prevent serious complications like blindness, amputations, chronic kidney disease, and stroke.
 In addition to the daily blood glucose monitoring, our diabetes educators are available for 15-30 minute calls or Skype to answer question and make recommendations

 Remote monitoring allows individuals to maintain their independence.

 Long term, monitoring can lead to changes in a person’s lifestyle and behavior.